lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 these types can be found on the web site.
 See
 [Special Terms, sec.
 11](#11-special-terms).

+### 1.5.1.
+Name

-**Name**: The name of the vampire appears at the top of the card.
+The name of the vampire appears at the top of the card.
 Each crypt card is unique, so only one copy of each can be in play at a time.
 A second Methuselah could contest control of the vampire (see [Contested Cards, sec.
 4.1](#41-contested-cards)), which means that the Methuselahs are struggling for control of him.

+### 1.5.2.
+Blood Capacity

-**Blood capacity**: The number in the red circle in the lower right corner of the card is the vampire's capacity.
+The number in the red circle in the lower right corner of the card is the vampire's capacity.
 This number reflects many things at once: the vampire's relative age (larger numbers represent older vampires), the amount of influence (in pool) a Methuselah must invest in him in order to bring him